The No.1 Celebrity Therapist: The WEIRD Trick To Get Your Sex Life Back! - Marisa Peer

 TL;DR

-• Authentic confidence and self-fulfillment are the most attractive qualities you can develop, making you magnetic to the right partners
+• Authenticity and genuine self-confidence are the most attractive qualities you can develop in yourself

 Key Moments